-Other Subjects Overview RSHE Use of Circle Time activities, Road safety activities and stories to teach People Who help Me these RSHE objectives.
-Who can I ask if I need to know something?
+Other Subjects Overview RSHE People Who help Me Who can I ask if I need to know something?
 Who can I go to if I am worried about something?
-Living Our World What harms our local area? (litter, dog mess, speeding etc).

-How much have I changed since I was a baby?
+Relationships Why are friends important?
+What can other people do to make me feel happy?
+How have my relationships changed as I have grown up?
+Why is my family important to me?
+Why are some parents married and some not?
+Use of Circle Time activities, Yasmine and Tom lessons, Road safety activities, CEOP videos, stories and videos to teach these RSHE objectives.
 Computing E-safety Use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologies.
 Using technology purposefully Use technology purposefully to create, organise, store, manipulate and retrieve digital content.
 Use of 2 Simple (2 graph) to develop Data Handling skills.
 Use animals activities on 2 Simple to develop IPAD skills including using the programs correctly, logging on and saving work correctly.
 NB - Online safety is taught during RSHE lessons but applied and discussed through use of 2 Simple passwords and login security etc. RE Why is the bible special to Christians?
 Why is Moses important to Jews?
 How do Christians celebrate Easter?
 Children to learn about the bible and why it is special for Christians.
 Introduce Moses and children to learn about why he is important to Jews.
 Listen to and discuss the Easter Story and complete a range of activities to develop understanding of the story and how Easter is celebrated.